GERM CELL TUMORS OF THE TESTIS

 Although the cause of testicular cancer is unknown, both congenital and acquired factors have been associated with tumor development.
 The strongest association has been with the cryptorchid testis.
 Approximately 7–10% of testicular tumors develop in patients who have a history of cryptorchidism; seminoma is the most common form of tumor that these patients have.
 However, 5–10% of testicular tumors occur in the contralateral, normally descended testis.
 The relative risk of malignancy is highest for the intra-abdominal testis (1 in 20) and is significantly lower for the inguinal testis (1 in 80).
 Placement of the cryptorchid testis into the scrotum (orchiopexy) lowers the risk of malignancy if it is performed prior to the age of 13 years (Pettersson et al, 2007).
 Intratubular germ cell neoplasia (ITGCN) is another major risk factor and approximately half of men with ITGCN will develop a germ cell tumor in 5 years.

 Exogenous estrogen administration to the mother during pregnancy has been associated with an increased relative risk for testicular tumors in the fetus, ranging from 2.8 to 5.3 over the expected incidence.
-Other acquired factors such as trauma and infection-related testicular atrophy have ...
+Other acquired factors such as trauma and infection-related ...